How to Talk About Your Art in a Grant Application

-We know that the world of grants can be confusing.
+We know that the world of fundraising and grants can be confusing.
 If you never know what funders are looking for, it can feel sending applications into an abyss.
 As part of our mission of supporting artists, we share information to help you feel more empowered as you apply for funding, and less like you’re approaching an abyss of email attachments, personal statements, and deadlines.

 Avoid Overly Academic, Theoretical Descriptions of Your Art

 Artists, especially if you have been formally trained in MFA or BFA programs, or just feel like you have to compete with people who do have that institutional training, can lean towards an ethereal, academic, theory-inflected way of talking about work.
 For example, “X is a multimedia artist working at the intersection of art and technology” or “Y’s work explores the liminal space between Self and Other.”

 Academic or abstract phrasing might be true ways of describing your work, and how you relate to it.
 But that doesn’t necessarily mean it’s the best way to describe your work to potential funders.
 When you think about describing your art in a grant application, you have to think about your audience and your goal.

 It’s easy to think that in order to make your art seem serious and therefore appealing to funders, you have to make it seem complicated or heavily intellectual.
 This instinct can be compounded if you spend time looking at the way that successful, big-name artists tend to talk about their work.
 You might feel compelled to talk about your work the way that they talk about theirs because we tend to try to mimic patterns of success that are most easily visible.